 The keyword is control.
 An uncontrolled or out of control cloud platform is a powder keg ready to ignite.
 Automating policy monitoring would significantly help those in charge of overseeing IT governance or having to enforce it.

-By automating this process, you can begin to take back control and have the time to create unique permissions for users who may want to customize with applications on a coded, no-code, or low-code level, or only use it for their daily business activities.
+By automating this process, you can begin to take back control and have the time to create unique permissions for users creating business solutions for their daily activities.
+I recommend taking a look at Rencore Governance.
+With Rencore Governance, governance becomes dynamic, with its highly flexible, tool-based governance approach.